md(4) — Linux manual page

 The value stored in the file only has any effect on RAID1

-when write-mostly devices are active, and write requests
+when write-mostly devices are active, and write requests to

-to those devices are proceed in the background.
+those devices are proceed in the background.

 This variable sets a limit on the number of concurrent

-background writes, the valid values are 0 to 16383, 0
+background writes, the valid values are 0 to 16383, 0 means

-requests than the number, new writes will by synchronous.
+the number, new writes will by synchronous.

 md/bitmap/can_clear